Ayoubbahi99/alx_python/README.md

 _ 0.
 Hello, print: Print "Programming is like building a multilingual puzzle" _1.
-Copy - Cut - Paste: print one letter or many letters from a word
+Copy - Cut - Paste: print one letter or many letters from a word _2.
+Positive anything is better than negative nothing: check if the random number is positive, negative, or equal to zero.